Last Updated on 2nd September 2023 by peppe8o

 RPI Pico supports up to 2 × UART, 2 × I2C, 2 × SP.

-I2C is a commonly used 2-wire interface that can be used to connect devices for low speed data transfer using clock SCL and data SDA wires.
+The I2C uses a 2-wire interface to connect devices for low-speed data transfer with the SCL (clock) and SDA (data) wires.

 SPI is a serial peripheral interface using a 4 lines communication: Serial Clock, transmission, receiving, and chip select (this one to define who is master and slave in the communication).